symfony-si/symfony-docs-sl/components/http_kernel/introduction.rst

 Framework - works.

-Initially, using the :class:`Symfony\\Component\\HttpKernel\\HttpKernel` is really simple, and involves creating an :doc:`event dispatcher </components/event_dispatcher/introduction>` and a :ref:`controller resolver <component-http-kernel-resolve-controller>` (explained below).
+Initially, using the :class:`Symfony\\Component\\HttpKernel\\HttpKernel` is really simple, and involves creating an :doc:`EventDispatcher </components/event_dispatcher/introduction>` and a :ref:`controller resolver <component-http-kernel-resolve-controller>` (explained below).
 To complete your working kernel, you'll add more event listeners to the events discussed below::